molleweide/qmk_keymap_ergodox_ez/README.md

 # todo ---------------------------------------------------------

+- why are the steps of the mouse pointer not linear.
 - make 12 directions like the clock > 1 in upper right
   all the numbers can be the same positions but I have to create a shift in the trig funcs so that 1 becomes 1 on a clock.